sankonale/Nested-docker/README.md

-This work is now obsolete, thanks to the [combined]( https://github.com/docker/docker/pull/15596) [efforts]( https://github.com/docker-library/official-images/blob/master/library/docker) of some amazing people like @jfrazelle and @tianon, who also are black belts in the art of putting IKEA furniture together.
+This work is now obsolete, thanks to the [combined]( https://github.com/docker/docker/pull/15596) [efforts]( https://github.com/docker-library/official-images/blob/master/library/docker)

 If you want to run Docker-in-Docker today, all you need to do is: